laurentgoncalves/linto-web-client/README.md

 - resumeAudioAcquisition()
 - stopAudioAcquisition()
 - startStreaming(metadata = 1) // Tries to initiate a streaming transcription session with your LinTO server.
 The LinTO server needs a streaming skill and a streaming STT service
+- addEventNlp() // Bind the event nlp to handle answer
+- removeEventNlp()
 - stopStreaming()
 - login() // Main startup command to initiate connexion towards your LinTO server
 - loggout()